prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The name of the service name used by the underlying StatefulSet(s) as the governing service.
+<p>serviceName is the service name used by the underlying StatefulSet(s) as the governing service.
 If defined, the Service  must be created before the Alertmanager resource in the same namespace and it must define a selector that matches the pod labels.
 If empty, the operator will create and manage a headless service named <code>alertmanager-operated</code> for Alermanager resources.
 When deploying multiple Alertmanager resources in the same namespace, it is recommended to specify a different value for each.